 Mary and her husband, Marc, were ecstatic to start growing their family.
 Mary learned she was pregnant with twins early in her pregnancy but unfortunately found out at her 12-week appointment that one of her babies did not make it.
-Due to COVID protocols, Marc couldn’t be in the appointments with her, but Mary remembers Cherokee Women’s Health Specialists made her feel safe and well taken care of throughout her pregnancy journey.
+Thankfully, she says the staff at Cherokee Women’s Health Specialists made her feel safe and well taken care of throughout her pregnancy journey.

-“While it was difficult not having Marc in there with me, it was still very nice and comforting in the office.
-I never felt it was over-crowded and felt very cared for the whole time.”–Mary, referring to her appointments
+“While it was a difficult time, I felt very cared for the whole time.”-Mary, referring to her OB appointments

 Time to Deliver

-After nine long months, it was almost time to deliver her baby boy!
-Mary saw Dr. GG at her 39-week appointment and scheduled her planned induction for the following week.
+Fortunately, Mary had a healthy pregnancy, and after nine long months, it was almost time to deliver her baby boy!
+Mary saw her doctor at her 39-week appointment and scheduled her planned induction for the following week.
 On May 6th, Mary and Marc arrived at the hospital and the journey to meet their little bundle of joy began.

 Mary was given Cytotec, an oral tab used to induce labor by softening the cervix to allow easier dilation and to help with the induction.
-After taking a few doses of Cytotec throughout the night with no success, Dr. GG inserted a type of catheter into the cervix to help try and open it more.
-After 21 hours of natural laboring, Mary reached 7 centimeters dilation.
-Dr. GG came in, removed the catheter, and then her water broke.
+After taking a few doses of Cytotec throughout the night with no success, her doctor inserted a type of catheter into the cervix to help try and open it more.
+After 21 hours of natural laboring, Mary reached seven centimeters dilation.
+Her doctor came in, removed the catheter, and then her water broke.
 Mary remembers this moment well because she could hear the water hit the floor.

 “It was a huge gush of water.
-In the movies, it seems like that, but I’ve heard multiple times from birthing classes and other people that usually when your water breaks in the hospital it’s like a trickle, but this was definitely a lot of water.”-Mary on her water breaking
+In the movies, it seems like that, but I’ve heard multiple times from birthing classes and other people that usually when your water breaks in the hospital it’s like a trickle, but this was definitely a lot of water.”– Mary recalling her water breaking

 Everything started to happen very quickly after her water broke.
-Dr. GG could feel the baby’s head drop, and she felt the umbilical cord coming down as well.
+Her doctor could feel the baby’s head drop, and she felt the umbilical cord coming down as well.
 She then told the nurse it was a “cord prolapse”, and seconds later, several nurses were in the room.

-“We’re going to have to go in for an emergency C-section, we have to get this baby out!
-It’s going to be okay, but we need to have a C-section right now.”-Dr GG tells Mary she needs an emergency C-section
+“We’re going to have to go in for an emergency C-section because we have to get this baby out!
+It’s going to be okay, but we need to do a C-section right now!”– Mary’s doctor

 What is Umbilical Cord Prolapse?